In 1912 an American “Lady Undertaker” addresses the question of why women are especially suited to work with the dead.

 Patricia Lundy explores the relationship between women and death by reflecting on two books.
 Smoke Gets In Your Eyes: And Other Lessons from the Crematory, Caitlin Doughty’s memoir on her experience (past and current) in the death industry and Susanna Clarke’s Jonathan Strange and Mr. Norrell, with specific focus on Lady Pole.
-In this post Patricia entertains the idea that death is an important facet of female identity, and when it is stripped away, this identity, as well as female autonomy, is stripped away as well.
+In this post Patricia entertains theContinue reading “Midwives, Layers-Out, and Lady Pole”

-We are delighted to announce our post this coming Monday will be from the wonderful Kate Mayfield, author of The Undertaker’s Daughter!
+We are delighted to announce our first post this coming Monday will be from the wonderful Kate Mayfield, author of The Undertaker’s Daughter!